AndrewSRea/My_Learning_Port/Bootstrap/Content/README.md

 ### Forms

 Various form elements have been rebooted for simpler base styles.
-Here are some of the most notable changees:
+Here are some of the most notable changes:

 * `<fieldset>`s have no borders, padding, or margin so they can be easily used as wrappers for individual inputs or groups of inputs.
 * `<legend>`s, like fieldsets, have also been restyled to be displayed as a heading of sorts.